-Given the information about layouts, we focus our study on 16 of the retailer's brick-andmortar stores (26.2% of the total), and its online channel.
+Given the information about layouts, we focus our study on 16 of the retailer's brick-andmortar stores (26.6% of the total), and its online channel.
 From these stores, nine are located in the Santiago Metropolitan area, while the remaining stores belong to other regions.
 We use daily data from December 1st, 2018 to June 30th, 2019, with the exception of 19 days that were removed from the analysis due to missing values.
 The total study period is thus 30 weeks long (we replicate the analysis excluding holiday dates, and again results remain unchanged).

 Tables 1 and 2 compare stores and category metrics for these 16 stores compared to the entire network.
 We observe that stores included in our subsample are slightly larger in scale (number of receipts, size, assortment) but similar to the rest regarding basket composition (price, basket size), hence suggesting that no bias is introduced by focusing on our chosen store subset.
+Thus, the 16 in-sample stores are representative of the average store of our retail partner.